heheimmastudent/MergeSort_for_risc-v_ripes/README.txt

 # RISC-V Ripes MergeSort Algorithm

 This repository contains two implementations of the MergeSort algorithm in RISC-V assembly.
-Tested for RISC-V 32-bit Single-cycle processor only.
+Tested for RISC-V 32-bit Single-cycle processor on Ripes simulator only.

 ## Description